hashkat/hashkat/docs/tutorial12.md

 ### Agent - Follow Weight

-Defined in the *agents* section of **INFILE.yaml**, an agent's follow weight is the proportion in which agents of a particular agent type are followed with respect to those of other agent types in the *agent* or *preferential_agent* follow models.
+Defined in the *agents* section of *INFILE.yaml*, the *follow* weight is the proportion in which agents of a particular agent type are followed in comparison to agents of other agent types in the *agent* or *preferential_agent* follow models.

 ```python
 agents: